willjw3/devDiary/content/blog/full-stack-apollo-graphql-tutorial-pt-1-setup/index.md

 date: '2019-07-17'
 ---

 **Full Project Prerequisites:** Ability to build a full-stack web app using Node and React, and a basic understanding of what GraphQL is.
-For further info, follow this link: [What is GraphQL](https://graphql.org/)<br>
+For further info, follow this link: [What is GraphQL?](https://graphql.org/)<br>
 **Part 1 Prerequisites:** Ability to set up a Node.js server with a framework such as Express.

 Apollo GraphQL is an excellent platform for building full-stack GraphQL web applications, and [Apollo Docs](https://www.apollographql.com/docs/) has a full-stack tutorial to help new users get started.
 This tutorial loosely parallels that one; however, this one should be a bit easier to follow.
-Our example app won't be anywhere near as cool or good-looking as the one in the Apollo Docs tutorial, but you'll be able to write your own Apollo-React-Node project boilerplate code by the time you're done with this one.
+Our example app won't be anywhere near as cool or as good-looking as the one in the Apollo Docs tutorial, but you'll be able to write your own Apollo-React-Node project boilerplate code by the time you're done with this one.

 ###Simple Overview###

 We'll use two data sources for our project, one an external API and the other an internal API.
 The external API comes from the US Geological Survey (USGS) and returns earthquake data.
 The internal one *we'll* make, and it'll be an API that returns information about registered users of the app, such as a user name, an email address, a user id, and a list of saved events (earthquakes).
 Also, since GraphQL is database-agnostic, we'll write a simple mock database along with data retrieval functions, and forgo the use of something like MongoDB or an SQL database.
-Finally, we won't be using a state container like Redux for our project; we'll take advantage of the way that Apollo Client allows us to manage local state in the Apollo cache and query it in parallel with remote data using GraphQL.
+Finally, we won't be using a state container like Redux for our project; we'll take advantage of the way Apollo Client allows us to manage local state in the Apollo cache and query it in parallel with remote data using GraphQL.

 ###Getting Started###
 **Note:** *We'll be using npm here.
 Feel free, of course, to use your package manager of choice.*